 Submit a completed agreement to arbitrate form , to the Fee Arbitration Program Administrator, The Florida Bar, 651 East Jefferson Street, Tallahassee, Florida 32399-2300.
-Once we receive the completed form, the administrator will contact the opposing side to obtain consent to participate in the program.
 Once both sides have consented in writing to submit their dispute to the program, the administrator shall assign the file to an arbitrator (or arbitration panel, if necessary).
 The process of assigning an arbitrator (or panel) may be delayed if a volunteer arbitrator is not immediately available in your area.
 Since this is a free service, The Florida Bar does not pay the arbitrators who are assigned to your case.
-Our arbitrators donate their time because they believe in the value of resolving disputes by means other than the court system.
+Arbitrators donate their time because they believe in the value of resolving disputes by means other than the court system.
 Your matter will be assigned to an arbitrator within the circuit where the attorney is located.
 Delays may be eliminated if the parties are willing to travel to another circuit for the arbitration hearing.

 HOW TO AVOID FUTURE FEE DISPUTES

-- If an attorney accepts a case on a contingency basis, make sure both parties understand how it will work.
+- If an attorney accepts a case on a contingency basis, make sure the client understands how it will work.
 Contingency means the client won't be charged attorney's fees if the case is lost; but the client may still be responsible for costs such as filing fees, investigators and/or transcripts.
-If the client wins, the attorney is paid a percentage of the money awarded by the court.
-Both parties should be knowledgeable of the attorney's percentage and whether or not it will be taken before or after court costs are subtracted.
+If the client wins or the case settles, the attorney is paid a percentage of the money recovered.
+The client should be knowledgeable of the attorney's percentage and whether or not it will be taken before or after costs are subtracted.